Getting started with Tehama Administration

 See the Add a Desktop Template section in the Desktops User Guide for more details.

-All members of a Room that have been assigned to a Desktop template (other than type 'Linux Legacy Desktop') in the Room will be able to view the Desktop instance generated for them from the template in the Tehama Web UI.
+All members of an Enclave that have been assigned to a Desktop template in the Enclave will be able to view the Desktop instance generated for them from the template in the Tehama Web UI.

-Desktops are identifiable by the combination of their names and the name of the Room they belong to.
+Desktops are identifiable by the combination of their names and the name of the Enclave they belong to.

 Find your Desktop in the Tehama Web UI: